alextgould/lazychart/devlog.md

 I want to add in a compare chart which can compare two charts side-by-side (and ideally allow three side-by-side if it's not overly complex).
 I note that the _ensure_fig_ax function has been set up to accept an existing axis for this purpose.
 Ideally I would like the

-* legend title based on group_by variable by default (only on right legend?)
 * delay chart which takes two date cols and/or date col + date const and calculates the difference then plots bar chart / line chart distribution (based on kind='bar' etc) of counts/outcomes grouped by the delay